ukyouz/VSCode-PinnedPanel/README.md

 # VSCode - Pinned Panel

-A simple extension that give those pinned files a individual view panel.
+A simple extension that give those pinned files an individual view panel.

 As simple as that.